Mauna Kea Hawaii, USA Travel Guide

 Mauna Loa: another large shield volcano, dominates southern skyline.
 Lava Tree State Monument: molds of tree trunks from lava flow.

-Diverse fauna, including Hawaiian green sea turtles (honu) at Punaluʻu Black Sand Beach.
+Diverse fauna, including Hawaiian green marine turtles (honu) at Punaluʻu Black Sand Beach.

 White sand (Hapuna Beach), black sand (Punaluʻu, Kehena), green sand (Papakōlea).
-Kealakekua Bay for snorkeling.
+Kealakekua The cove for snorkeling.

 Rainbow Falls, Peʻepeʻe Falls (Hilo), ʻAkaka Falls (Honomu) on the wet Hilo side.

-Private reserve with unique walks through a rare cloud forest ecosystem.
+Private reserve with unique walks in an unusual cloud forest ecosystem.
 Misty, ethereal, home to diverse plant life.

-Archaeological site on Mauna Kea showing ancient Hawaiian tool-making from basalt rock.
+Archaeological site on A Dormant volcano on the island of hawaii showing ancient Hawaiian tool-making from basalt rock.
 Access often by permit or guided tour.

 Accessible lava tube cave system near Hilo, shaped by an 1881 lava flow from Mauna Loa.
 Fascinating geological adventure.